Icinga/icingaweb2-module-graphite/doc/04-Templates.md

     title = "Disk usage on $disk$"

+You may also define URL parameters once for all templates (including the ones shipped with this module) in the `default_url_params` section in `/etc/icingaweb2/modules/graphite/config.ini`:

+    [default_url_params]
+    yUnitSystem = "none"

+These may be overridden in the template itself:

+    yUnitSystem = "binary"

 **functions**

 Allows to define Graphite functions which are applied to the metric of a